MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/prompt-template-syntax.md

 maximum flexibility.

 > [!TIP]
-> If you need more power, we also support the [Handlebars](https://handlebarsjs.com/)
+> If you need more capabilities, we also support the [Handlebars](https://handlebarsjs.com/)
 > template engine, which allows you to use loops, conditionals, and other advanced
 > features.
-See how to use the [Handlebars template engine here](./templatizing-prompts.md#using-the-handlebars-template-engine)
+See how to use the [Handlebars template engine here](./templatizing-prompts.md#using-the-handlebars-template-engine).

 ## Variables